JonnyLinja/DEPRECATED-Simple-Multiplayer-Shooter-Demo/README.md

 CODE
 ====

-* Look at the code in the "worlds", "entities", and general folders.
+* Look at the code in the "worlds", "entities", and "general" folders.
 That's all you have to do to make this game.
 The rest is the engine.
 * https://github.com/SelfPossessed/FlashPunk has more documentation